With Professional Certification as a grades 7-12 teacher in New York State in the areas of English, Social Studies, Science or Mathematics

 Our program supports three shared philosophical stances underlying our long-standing tradition of preparing teachers as education leaders.
 These stances include teaching as inquiry, teaching as curriculum making, and teaching for social justice.
 The overarching intention of the program is to assist educators who expect to exert leadership in their school settings and with their colleagues.
 With careful planning and advisement, the program can be completed in 12 months starting in the fall semester or the summer, or in 17 months if starting in January.
 The program may also be taken part-time.

 Prerequisite: Initial Certification in Secondary Education in one of these areas: Social Studies, Mathematics, Science, or English.

-For professional certification admission, please submit a resume and: (a) proof of early childhood, elementary or secondary school teacher initial NYS certification (formerly provisional) or certification from another state, or (b) proof that you have completed an accredited Elementary, Early Childhood or Secondary teacher preparation/student teaching program.
+For professional certification admission, please submit a resume and: (a) proof of elementary or secondary school teacher initial NYS certification (formerly provisional) or certification from another state, or (b) proof that you have completed an accredited Elementary or Secondary teacher preparation/student teaching program.
 An undergraduate GPA of 3.0 is a minimum requirement.
 Teaching experience is desirable, but not required.